giddyphysicist/ChainlinkHackathon2021/README.md

 When there is a price advantage, the twitter bot will tweet out the currency pair and the price edge.

-Previous price data and opportunities will be tracked in an interactive dashboard, powered by streamlit.
+Previous price data and opportunities are tracked in an interactive dashboard, powered by streamlit.

 ![Streamlit Dashboard Example](./img/dashboard_example.PNG)